 Refresh: The widget data will refresh.

-Remove: This widget of the dashboard will be hidden.
-To view this widget again, scroll to the bottom of the entire dashboard and click on the icon associated with this widget.
+Remove: This widget will be hidden in the dashboard.
+To view this widget again, scroll to the bottom of the entire dashboard and click on the Summary icon.
 Note - The widget will display at the bottom of the dashboard and not in its original location.